jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 	R0=001437 R1=154112 R2=000040 R3=000376 R4=160316 R5=153412
 	SP=000376 PC=022074 PS=000340 IR=000000 SL=000377 T0 N0 Z0 V0 C0
 	022074: 050666 177776          BIS   SP,177776(SP)

+I have to assume that the idiosyncrasies of stack overflow checking changed over time, because [Test 14](#test-14), which predates the 11/45 and 11/70, expects this instruction:

+	TST     -(SP)

+to trap when SP is 150.
+That contradicts this newer test (ie, that TST should not cause an overflow trap "BECAUSE TST IS A NON MODIFYING INST").
+For this and other reasons, PDPjs now installs different checkStackLimit() handlers based on the CPU model.